About the aid project for better schools in Uganda

 One focus of the project are the teacher teams.
 They receive too little support in rural schools.
 The project makes further training possible, initiates internal learning groups and organizes learning visits to model schools.
 The exchange between teachers and parents is also improved.
 In order to create role models, 10 teachers are awarded the title "Teacher of the Year" each year.
 In addition, further training is offered for school directors and school committees for improved school management.

 Campaigns to start school and the distribution of school materials for the poorest children facilitate access to school.
-For school dropouts, a second chance is built through vocational courses.
-One of the courses is film/video, for which the project works with a youth group that produces media.
 On Youth Day, the youth of Zombo are given a voice.
 School children, school clubs and young people express their needs and wishes.
 Gender-based violence is also addressed.

 "I am very happy that CO-OPERAID has supported my school education.
 In the final exam, I achieved the best grades at my school for 10 years.
 Therefore, I received a scholarship from the education authority and can now continue my studies in the capital.
 My schoolmates have already gotten married.
 I want to study and become a doctor."